HokieGeek/everything-scanner/README.md

 # Olive's Scanner [![Build Status](https://travis-ci.org/HokieGeek/olive-scanner.svg?branch=master)](https://travis-ci.org/HokieGeek/olive-scanner)

-Toy I am making my toddler so that when she touches an object the Fing-Longer vibrates and lights up.
+Toy I am making my toddler so that when she touches an object the "scanner" vibrates and lights up.
 Should second as a flashlight, of sorts.

 ### Prototype